-A School Committee member in his relations with his community should:
+A School Committee member in his their relations with their his community should:

-- 1. Realize that his primary responsibility is to the children - 2.
-Recognize that his basic function is to be policy making and not administrative - 3.
-Remember that he/she is one of a team and must abide by, and carry out, all Committee decisions once they are made - 4.
+- 1. Realize that his their primary responsibility is to the children - 2.
+Recognize that his their basic function is to be policy making and not administrative - 3.
+Remember that he/she isthey are one of a team and must abide by, and carry out, all Committee decisions once they are made - 4.
 Be well informed concerning the duties of a Committee member on both a local and state level - 5.
-Remember that he/she represents the entire community at all times. - 6.
-Accept the office as a Committee member as means of unselfish service with no intent to "play politics," in any sense of the word, or to benefit personally from his Committee activities
+Remember that he/shethey represents the entire community at all times. - 6.
+Accept the office as a Committee member as means of unselfish service with no intent to "play politics," in any sense of the word, or to benefit personally from his-their Committee activities

-A School Committee member in his relations with his school administration should:
+A School Committee member in theirhis relations with thehis school administration should:

 - 1. Endeavor to establish sound, clearly-defined policies which will direct and support the administration - 2.
 Recognize and support the administrative chain of command and refuse to act on complaints as an individual outside the administration - 3.
-Give the chief administrator full responsibility for discharging his professional duties and hold him responsible for acceptable results - 4.
+Give the chief administrator full responsibility for discharging his-their professional duties and hold him-them responsible for acceptable results - 4.
 Refer all complaints to the administrative staff for solution and only discuss them at Committee meetings if such solutions fail

-A School Committee in his relations with his fellow Committee members should:
+A School Committee in his their relations with his their fellow Committee members should:

-- 1. Recognize that action at official meetings is binding and that he/she alone cannot bind the Committee outside of such meetings - 2.
-Realize that he/she should not make statements or promises of how he/she will vote on matters that will come before the Committee
+- 1. Recognize that action at official meetings is binding and that he/shethey alone cannot bind the Committee outside of such meetings - 2.
+Realize that he/shethey should not make statements or promises of how he/shethey will vote on matters that will come before the Committee

 - 3. Uphold the intent of executive sessions and respect the privileged communications that exists in executive sessions. - 4.
-Not withhold pertinent information on school matters or personnel problems, either from members of his/her own Committee or from members of other committees who may be seeking help or information on school problems - 5.
+Not withhold pertinent information on school matters or personnel problems, either from members of his/hertheir own Committee or from members of other committees who may be seeking help or information on school problems - 5.
 Make decisions only after all facts on a question have been presented and discussed.